Age Suggestion

 No

-Brisket may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
-When cooked slowly over low heat, brisket can be a fantastic first meat for babies as the fibers naturally fall apart.
+Brisket, when well-cooked, may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
 For information on different cuts and preparations of beef, check out ground beef and steak.

 Brisket is a cut of beef from the front of the cow.
 Whole brisket contains two portions of meat separated by a layer of fat, though it is often sold in cuts: the flat cut (also called the first cut) and the point cut (or second cut).
 The flat cut is leaner, while the point cut is marbled with fat.
 Both cuts are naturally tough, and hundreds of years of culinary experimentation have resulted in a range of cooking methods to make it so tender that it falls apart.
 Brisket can be braised, boiled, grilled, smoked, or stewed, and it is used across cultures, including barbecue of the American South, corned beef of the United Kingdom, pot roasts of Eastern Europe, and phở of Vietnam.